 University College Dublin Announces New €2.2 Million Strategic Fund to Support Health-Related Researchers

-University College Dublin (UCD) has announced the first round of eight (8) awardees of a new strategic fund to support health-related researchers.
+University College Dublin (UCD) yesterday announced the first round of eight (8) awardees of a new strategic fund to support health-related researchers.

 The Fund, with three separate schemes, has been established with funding from the SFI-HRB-Wellcome Trust Biomedical Research Partnership in addition to matched funding from UCD.